Gardening From a Wheelchair

 Francesco Clark recommends even ditching the hose altogether if it’s too difficult to use.
 “Sprinklers are the easiest, but are expensive,” explains Clark.
 “Make sure the controls are reaching distance and easy-to-push buttons.

-The E-Z Reacher and Easy Gripper are used to pick up items out of reach.
-According to Walt Nicke's GardenTalk, the E-Z Reacher is durable and can pick up anything from as small as a dime to as heavy as a five-pound brick.
+- E-Z Reacher and Easy Gripper are used to pick up items out of reach.
+The E-Z Reacher is also durable and can pick up anything from as small as a dime to as heavy as a five-pound brick.

 “It’s supposed to be enjoyable, relaxing, an escape,” explains Francesco Clark.
 All of your hard work is time well-wasted.
 Take the time to relish in the beauty of your garden and what you have created.